Dnyanu1812/CODSOFT_WEBDEV/README.md

 DURATION: 4 WEEKS

+LEVEL 1
+Creating a personal portfolio using CSS and HTML is a popular beginner web development project.

 “Successfully completed all 3 tasks, From learning basics to building real projects — Completed my Web Development Internship at CodSoft with valuable experience and confidence